MEET OUR FACILITATORS

 Norah currently lives in Fairmont, Montana, with her husband, Tony, and her two dogs.

-Areas of Expertise: PLCs, MTSS, Data Analysis, Special Education, SEL, Intervention, Leadership, Early Childhood Education Programming & Best Practices, Climate & Culture Change, Standards-Aligned Grading
+Areas of Expertise: PLCs; Multiple-Tiered Systems of Support MTSS; Data Analysis; Special Education; SEL; Intervention; Leadership; Early Childhood Education Programming & Best Practices; Climate & Culture Change; Standards-Aligned Grading

 Jennifer Graham received her History degree from the University of Montana and her teaching endorsement from Montana State University.
 For the past 12 years she has been a 7-12 History Teacher at Philipsburg School District, and she added K-12 Instructional Coach to the mix two years ago.
 Jennifer is also a Rural Teacher Mentor through MSU, a Montana Historical Society Teacher Leader in History, and the Board Chair of the Healthy Montana Network Grant in Granite County.